radhikaj103/Getting-and-Cleaning-Data-Course-Project/README.md

 Step Four: Read the files with the activity labels for the training and test datasets, bind them together and then merge with the dataset.
 The activityLabels column is a fator with 6 levels represented by the numbers 1-6.
 Recode the labels using the activity names from the activity_labels.txt file.

-Step Five: Change the dataset to a long format with four columns- activityLabel, feature, mean, std.
+Step Five: Change the dataset to a long format with five columns- subject, activityLabel, feature, mean, std.
 Remove NAs from the feature names that had been introduced earlier

-Step Six: Create the final tidy dataset with the average of the mean and std measuremenets for each feature and for each activity and each observation.
-The tidy dataset contains four columns- activityLabel, feature, avgMean, and avgStd and has been saved as a txt file.
-The description of the each column (variable) and the features is provided in the accompanying code book.
+Step Six: Create the final tidy dataset with the average of the mean and std measuremenets for each feature and for each activity and each subject.
+The tidy dataset contains five columns- subject, activityLabel, feature, avgMean, and avgStd and has been saved as a txt file.
+The description of each column (variable) and the features is provided in the accompanying code book.

+## Files in the repository

+1. README.md
+2. tidySamsungDataSet.txt
+3. CodeBook.pdf
+4. run_analysis.R

 ## Reading the tidy data file